 However, if we have function types to represent functions, what about extension functions?
 Can we express them as well?

 It was mentioned before that we create an anonymous function in the same way as a normal function but without a name.
 So, anonymous extension functions are defined the same way as well:

 myPlus have?
 The answer is that there is a special type to represent extension functions that is called function type with a receiver.
 It looks similar to a normal function type, but it additionally specifies the receiver type before its arguments, and they are separated using a dot:

 Such a function can be defined using a lambda expression, specifically a lambda expression with receiver, since inside its scope the

 this keyword references the extension receiver (an instance of type

 Int in this case):

-Object created using anonymous extension function or lambda expression with receiver can be invoked in 3 ways:
+An object created using an anonymous extension function or lambda expression with a receiver can be invoked in 3 ways: